Punta Arenas Southern Patagonia, Chile Travel Guide

 Find it in traditional Patagonian restaurants, often called "quincho-style places," or on estancias.

-Freshly caught from the cold Patagonian waters.
-Often served simply boiled with mayonnaise or within a tasty crab pie ('pastel de centolla').
+Freshly caught from the freezing temperatures Patagonian waters.
+Often served simply boiled with mayonnaise or in a tasty crab pie ('pastel de centolla').

 Seafood restaurants throughout the city offer this delicacy.

 A unique delicacy for fish and shellfish enthusiasts.
-Typically eaten raw, often with a squeeze of lemon and some chopped onion.
+Typically eaten raw, usually with a squeeze of lemon and some chopped onion.

 The Chilean version of a hot dog, loaded with toppings like mashed avocado, mayonnaise, chopped tomatoes, and sauerkraut.